SRGSSR/playsrg-apple/fastlane/README.md

 ```
 fastlane ios betas
 ```
 Builds a new iOS beta on App Center with the current build number.
-If not in a release/hotfix process (master, release/* or hotfix/*), tags the current version, bumps the build number and pushes.
+If on the develop branch, tries to tag the current version, then bumps the build number and pushes.
 ### ios tvOSbetas
 ```
 fastlane ios tvOSbetas
 ```
 Builds a new tvOS beta on AppStore Connect with the current build number and waits build processing.
-If not in a release/hotfix process (master, release/* or hotfix/*), tags the current version, bumps the build number and pushes.
+If on the develop branch, tries to tag the current version, then bumps the build number and pushes.
 ### ios tvOSbetaDSYMs
 ```
 fastlane ios tvOSbetaDSYMs